-Spring has finally arrived with sun and warmer temperatures.
-Plants are becoming established and putting on strong growth.
-As we go into summer, you will have to turn your attention to watering to keep up the growth.
+As we go into summer you will have to turn your attention to watering to keep up the growth.
 A few rainy days will not be enough to replenish the soil's moisture.
 We recommend you give your plants a deep watering to keep them healthy and vigorous.
-Light watering results in shallow roots and a plant this is easily stressed.
+Light watering results in shallow roots and a plant that is easily stressed.
 Hanging baskets can dry out very quickly in hot weather.
 Lift the baskets slightly to check its weight.
 If it feels light - water it!

 Hydrangeas are the shrub of choice for blooms through July and into August.
-Many attractive new hybrids with large colourful blooms have become available in the past few years.
+Many attractive new hybrids with large colourful blooms have become available in the last few years.

 Other plants for summer colour are: Heathers, Hardy Hibiscus, Black-eyed Susan (Rudbeckia), Echinacea and Montbretia to name a few.

 The food garden should be fully planted.
-As the spring crops such as spinach, peas and radishes are harvested, space is created for the heat loving crops such as corn, beans, pepper and eggplants.
-If tomatoes are still being planted, get the largest sizes available, we have a crop of 1 gallon and larger.
+As the spring crops such as spinach, peas and radishes are harvested, space will be created for the heat loving crops such as corn, beans, pepper and eggplants.
+If tomatoes are still being planted, purchase the largest sizes available.

 We are getting many enquiries as to what to seed and when, or what to plant and when!
 Luckily, West Coast Seeds has provided an excellent planting chart for our area.
 To view their planting chart which includes information on when to start your seeds indoors, when to direct seed outdoors, when to transplant, cover your seedlings and transplant and cover your vegetables view their chart here.

 Located: 5km.
 South of Duncan, BC on Hwy #1

 Mailing Address: 2205 Phipps Road, Duncan, B.C.
 V9L 6L2 Canada

 Phone: 250 748-2023